shivanirajput12/MERNJobPortal/README.md

 Each model helps organize and connect data for the job portal, making it easy to manage users, companies, jobs, and applications.

+---

+# Controllers Documentation

+## User Controller
+Handles user-related operations:

+- **register**: Registers a new user.
+Checks for required fields, ensures email is unique, hashes the password, and saves the user.
+- **login**: Authenticates a user.
+Checks credentials, verifies password and role, creates a JWT token, and sets it in a cookie.
+- **logout**: Logs out the user by clearing the authentication cookie.
+- **updateProfile**: Updates user profile information (name, email, phone, bio, skills).
+Validates input and saves changes.

+Each function helps manage user accounts, authentication, and profile updates in the job portal.

+---

+You can add similar documentation for other controllers as needed.